alchitry/alchitry.github.io/content/tutorials/intermediate/_index.md

 paginate_by = 10
 +++

-These tutorials you can pick and choose what interests you.
+These tutorials allow you to pick and choose what interests you.
 They assume you have the knowledge from the starter tutorials.